 The Ministry of the Interior (MOI) is responsible for a range of different tasks related to infrastructure, law enforcement, immigration, and civil services.
 Of these, the regulation of immigration is the one most related to STEM education and TVET.
 The National Immigration Agency (NIA) under MOI is authorized by the Nationality Act to allow foreign professionals in certain fields to obtain temporary or permanent resident status or even become naturalized citizens of the ROC [15].
 The NIA has also submitted an amendment to the Immigration Act with the aim of retaining more foreign talent.
 The NIA is also involved in policymaking and other programs more generally related to the development and acquisition of human capital.
-Through the NIA, the Taiwanese government assists in the integration of recent immigrants, through programs such as the Overseas Empowerment Program for Children of New Immigrants, which encourages children of immigrants to the ROC to connect with the extended families in their parents' (usually the mother's) home country.
+Through the NIA, the Taiwanese government assists in the integration of recent immigrants, which encourages children of immigrants to the ROC to connect with the extended families in their parents' (usually the mother's) home country.
 Other policies are in line with the goals of the New Southbound Policy, such as the recent amendment of the Online Application for ROC Travel Authorization Certificate of Southeast Asian Countries, which makes it easier for nationals of Cambodia, India, Indonesia, Lao PDR, Myanmar, and Vietnam to apply for a travel authorization certificate from the ROC [16].